-COFA5822 Design Seminar 2 S1 or S2 HPW2 CP15
+Design Seminar 2

 This subject will provide a forum for further discussion and debate about relevant and current issues in design.
 It is aimed at further extending candidates' understanding of the range and depth of issues derived from the interaction of design with industry and culture.
 Guest lecturers and candidates will combine in the critical analysis of the impact that current aesthetic, philosophical, cultural, social, economic, environmental and technological issues have on the responsible solution of design projects.
 Guest lecturers will include industry representatives, academic researchers and distinguished practising designers.